 Let us take an example.
-In "Table 1 - Households by social group" we find an estimate of 188,6 thousand households of the unemployed, and want to know the confidence of this estimate.
-So we look up in Table I in the column "Households - estimate - thousands" the row closest to the number 189, namely 180.
-In this row we find the particular confidence interval, which in this case amounts to \pm 16,6 thousand, for relative frequency the confidence interval is 4,45 \pm 0,41 %.
-One could still refine the estimate using simple linear interpolation.
+In "Table 1 - Households by social group" we find an estimate of 169,7 thousand households of the unemployed, and want to know the confidence of this estimate.
+So we look up in Table I in the column "Households - estimate - thousands" the row closest to this number, namely 160.
+In this row we find the particular confidence interval, which in this case amounts to \pm 14,6 thousand, for relative frequency the confidence interval is 3,92 \pm 0,36 %.
+Because the number of households falls almost in the middle of the 160-180 interval, it is suitable to make the value more precise by using simple linear interpolation.
+Then the confidence interval expressed in absolute terms is 170,0 \pm 15,0 tis. (average of 14,6 and 15,4) and relatively 4,16 \pm 0,37.